VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Additional Experiments

 \section{Additional Experiments}

-Additional experiments focusing on pretraining effects, visual encoders, and codebook patterns are provided in the appendix.
+Additional experiments focusing on model inputs, codebook patterns, and finetuning effects are provided in the appendix.
 These parts provide insight into the decision-making process for selecting the experimental configurations within the VidMuse framework.

-\textbf{Pretraining Effect.} Our ablation study on the effects of the data scale during finetuning, as detailed in Table~\ref{tab:ablation_ft_data}, highlights a balance between data size and model performance.
-Despite not performing best in all the metrics, the model finetuned with 20k pair data emerges as our choice.
-The 20k data offers a compelling trade-off: it significantly improves performance across key metrics without requiring the extensive computational resources that larger datasets demand.

-\textbf{Visual Encoder.} We conduct an ablation experiment to study the impact of visual encoders.
-As shown in \cref{tab:ablation_encoders}, we observe that VidMuse is robust in processing visual information for music generation.
-To trade-off between computational costs and quality of generation, we select CLIP~\cite{radford2021learning} as the default visual encoder if not specified.